-During the fourth semester students of this programme widen their knowledge by taking a course in corporate finance (Corporate Finance 1), and strengthen their competences in data processing and modelling (Econometrics 1 and Econometrics 2).
-They also take a course that connects the theoretical models from previous courses to real world situations (Applied Economics).
+During the fourth semester students of this programme strengthen their competences in data processing and modelling (Econometrics 1 and Econometrics 2) and continue to deepen their knowledge in international economics through the course International Trade Theory.
+They also take a course that connects the theoretical economics models from previous courses to real world situations (Applied Economics).